emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have 4K content. ❌

 ***
-## HydraHD
+## RgShows
 ### Score: 17/22
 1. Streams load very fast. ✔️
-1. Content is 1080p, and can be lowered. ✔️
+1. The content is in 1080p, and can be lowered and most servers. ✔️
 1. Finds streams quickly, including older content. ✔️
-1. 7 english servers + 3 non eng and main one almost always works. ✔️
+1. 25 english hosts + 3 non eng, but does not auto switch if one fails.⚠️
+1. Site does not have auto-next episodes. ❌
+1. UI is decent, feels modern, has lots of user settings. ✔️
+1. Players have built in subtitles for most content. ✔️
+1. Has movies, shows, anime. ✔️
+1. Site has continue watching feature. ✔️
+1. Decent sorting options and has built in AI recommendation tool. ✔️
+1. Site does not have 4K content. ❌

+***
+## AbleFlix
+### Score: 17/22
+1. Streams load very fast. ✔️
+1. Content is 1080p and can be changed lower. ✔️
+1. Finds streams but does not auto switch when one fails. ⚠️
 1. Site does not have episode auto-next. ❌
-1. UI feels modern, lots of features like ratings / mark as watched etc. ✔️
+1. Sites UI is nice, feels modern. ✔️
-1. Players have built in subtitles for most content. ✔️
+1. Most sources have subs built in. ✔️
 1. Has movies, shows and anime. ✔️
-1. Has continue watching + favorites that can be synced. ✔️
-1. Its alright, it has options for filters, but more content discoverability options would be nice. ⚠️
+1. Site does have watch lists. ✔️
+1. Site has some sorting options and gives homepage recommendations based on watched content. ✔️
 1. Site does not have 4K content. ❌

 ***